 There is still an elementary school in LaPoile, though high school students have to board in Channel-Port-aux-Basques.
 The medical center is sporadically used by a nurse who is helicoptered in for consultations.
 There’s a small store and a post office.
 (The store owner reports that a few of the local men work on boats in the Great Lakes.)
 But the heart of the village is the wharf: It’s the link to the outside world; it’s the nucleus for the small remaining fishery, the only industry in LaPoile besides a small salmon fishing lodge inland; it’s where wharf hockey is played; it’s where wood is unloaded for the winter, brought in from the outer fjord, one small speedboat load at a time; and it’s the hub that the paved sidewalks radiate out from.

 As we stroll the sidewalks, a couple of adults are whipper-snipping scraps of lawn; one guy is chopping kindling for his woodstove; several men bait tub trawls for their small cod quota; and a small boy drives his bike, his little yappy dog threatening us as we walk towards him.
-But we see no teenagers (except for the boys that play wharf hockey in the evenings) or really anyone else under 35.
+But we see no teenagers (except for the boys who play wharf hockey in the evenings) or really anyone else under 35.

 The guy chopping wood tells us about a path along a stream, that runs up to a small pond, that connects to a big pond, and then works its way along the power line back into the village.
 He once walked all over this land, trouting, hunting moose, and cutting wood.
 He told us about one occasion when he caught 60 trout in a few hours, just while circling the big pond.
 As we slog through the bog beside the ponds, swatting deerflies, blackflies, and horseflies, the thought of standing still, holding a fishing rod, knee deep in bog, being eaten alive by bugs, doesn’t hold much appeal.